AdobeDocs/experience-manager-65.en/help/sites-developing/content-fragment-templates.md

 ---
 title: Content Fragment Templates
-seo-title: Content Fragment Templates

 description: Templates are selected when creating a content fragmen and provide the new fragment with the basic structure, element, and variation
-seo-description: Templates are selected when creating a content fragmen and provide the new fragment with the basic structure, element, and variation
-uuid: d147bac8-b710-40ed-9664-decb5ffcf8e7

 contentOwner: Guillaume Carlino
 products: SG_EXPERIENCEMANAGER/6.5/SITES
 topic-tags: platform
 content-type: reference
-discoiquuid: a975ea2e-5e24-4a96-bd62-63bb98836ff2

 docset: aem65
 exl-id: 1b75721c-b223-41f0-88d9-bd855b529f31
 ---